-AA: Absolutely, at the time of this recording this conversation, Emily, we haven’t yet released the episode on the book Unwell Women for Season One, but that’s another must read and I actually do talk about…like I share a period story on that episode and I’m so uncomfortable.
+AA: Absolutely.
+At the time of this recording, we haven’t yet released the episode on the book Unwell Women for Season One, but that’s another must-read and I actually do share a period story on that episode and I’m so uncomfortable.
 So when listeners hear this episode, they will have already listened to that on Season One.
 At the time we’re recording it we haven’t yet, but that was one of my huge takeaways, goals, and commitments: I am going to talk more openly about my own experience as a menstruating person, as a female.
 Because yeah, like you said, to a point men can’t be held responsible if they’ve never had the experience and no one’s ever told them before.
 So that’s a really excellent point, that part of the responsibility is ours to get over our embarrassment and our internalized misogyny that we’ve inherited and just be like No, we’re talking about this.
 I refuse to be embarrassed about this anymore.
 It’s a great point; something we can do.

 EM: Yeah, and it’s interesting because when you think of groups that have been marginalized throughout time, and this isn’t always true, but we’ve seen some different sections take back words or ideas that once harmed them and own it as a group.

-You know, I know that some of that ideology is debated, but the reality is I think that we need to maybe do that as women because the interesting thing about menstruation is when we talk about or when we think about words and the context in which we use….It’s actually acceptable to be like oh she’s on her period or oh she’s just PMSing.
-Men can actually say that which is so interesting.
+I know that some of that ideology is debated, but the reality is I think that we need to do that as women.
+Because the interesting thing about menstruation is that when we talk about or think about words and the context in which we use….It’s actually acceptable to be like oh she’s on her period or oh she’s just PMSing.
+Men can actually say that, which is so interesting.
 And yet we would never hold them accountable for providing period products in the workplace.

 AA: That’s such a great point that a man can make fun of it, but hasn’t felt any responsibility to actually help take care of the real issues of it.
 Yeah, that’s such a good point.

 Okay, so can we talk a little bit about period poverty?
-Because we talked about how with the tampon tax that adding a tax to menstrual products is a hardship, but you said you know that that period products…like providing them in schools is a way bigger issue that can help people so much more.
+Because we talked about with the tampon tax that adding a tax to menstrual products is a hardship, but you said you know that providing period products in schools is a way bigger issue that can help people so much more.
 Could you talk about period poverty?
-What that means? how many people it impacts?
+What that means, how many people it impacts?
 What does that feel like for a girl or family?

 EM: Absolutely, this is a really interesting thing and really what drives me to do my work.
 We’ve recognized certain things, like food, as such a necessary item.
-In schools, we’ve figured out it’s worth giving kids a free meal and a free lunch, like a free breakfast and a free lunch because if we don’t give them that they can’t concentrate, right?
+In schools, we’ve figured out it’s worth giving kids like a free breakfast and a free lunch because if we don’t give them that they can’t concentrate, right?
 Like presenteeism, being present in what you’re doing.
 They’re unable to concentrate.
 And so this idea of providing these basic needs…it’s not new to us.
 It’s not new to conservatives and it’s not new to liberals, right?
 It’s not new to any of us.
 We’re all familiar with that.

 I’ll get back to that in a second, but period poverty is this idea that experiencing a period actually increases your poverty.
-And it does, because we know that for women, girls, and people who menstruate, they experience it on an average of three to five days a month so that’s the average for an average of 40 years in a lifetime, and those 40 years are really right in childbearing years.
+And it does because we know that for women, girls, and people who menstruate, they experience it on an average of three to five days a month for an average of 40 years in a lifetime, and those 40 years are right in childbearing years.
 They’re right in your main workforce years.
 They’re right in the middle of all of that.
 And there’s an expense.
 There’s a dollar number attached to menstruating.

-We know that depending on where you’re able to buy your period products…you know, you and I may be able to go to Costco and purchase 100 tampons for $12, but the reality is that someone who’s already in poverty—they’re buying seven tampons at 7-Eleven for $7 dollars.
-The economies of scale handicapped people, so experiencing a period has an actual number attached to it, right?
-And those numbers have been estimated differently, but over the cost of a lifetime it’s thousands and thousands and thousands of dollars.
+We know that depending on where you’re able to buy your period products…you and I may be able to go to Costco and purchase 100 tampons for $12, but the reality is that someone who’s already in poverty—they’re buying seven tampons at 7-Eleven for $7 dollars.
+So experiencing a period has an actual number attached to it.
+And those numbers have been estimated differently, but over the course of a lifetime it’s thousands and thousands of dollars.

 That’s not compensated for or made up for in any type of healthcare.
-We don’t even recognize it when you go into your doctor and you get your health form about have you fallen or not since your last visit.
+We don’t even recognize it when you go into your doctor and you get your health form about have you fallen or not since your last visit?
 You’re not even being asked about menstruation.
-We’re trying to change that you know, but these things…they’re not recognized in the most basic of spaces and so period poverty just really is an illusion.
+We’re trying to change that, but these things are not recognized in the most basic of spaces and so period poverty really is an illusion.
 It’s a catchphrase for the added poverty that women experience because they experience menstruation.
-So if you’re in poverty, you’re experiencing period poverty without a question, right?
+So if you’re in poverty, you’re experiencing period poverty without a question.
 We know that half of women, 46% of women who experience poverty have to choose every month between a meal and a period product.
 If you have children that number goes up.
-And this is just as a single woman (that’s what that data is, it’s for a single woman) so if you experience period poverty and or poverty and you’re looking at: listen I can either feed myself and my kids or I can purchase the tampon…you’re not buying a tampon.
-I can almost guarantee you that, right?
+And this is just as a single woman (that’s what that data is, it’s for a single woman) so if you experience period poverty and/or poverty and you’re looking at: listen I can either feed myself and my kids or I can purchase the tampon…you’re not buying a tampon.
+I can almost guarantee you that.
 We know that 1 in 4 teens cannot afford tampons at all.
-We also know that 1 in 4 students has missed class because they can’t afford period products.
+We also know that 1 in 4 students have missed class because they can’t afford period products.
 So these are very real numbers that affect you in serious ways.

 …you’re looking at: listen I can either feed myself and my kids or I can purchase the tampon…you’re not buying a tampon.

 Every month she would lay out rags on a couch and watch TV while she was menstruating.
-So we know that chronic absenteeism in our school districts that starts affecting graduation rates is two days a month; if you’re bleeding for three at the minimum, five at the max, you know up to seven-eight days.
+So we know that chronic absenteeism in our school districts that starts affecting graduation rates is two days a month; if you’re bleeding for three at the minimum, up to seven-eight days at the max.
 You know, I have family members who bleed for seven days a month—she’s missing all that school, right?
 I think she did graduate, but she’s continued to struggle with poverty.
-She’s still on poverty.
 She’s a 40-year-old woman.

-There’s a girl in a neighboring school district who talks about, she’s a recent immigrant and she talks about the fact that her family buys cotton balls because they’re less expensive than period products.
+There’s a girl in a neighboring school district who is a recent immigrant and she talks about the fact that her family buys cotton balls because they’re less expensive than period products.
 And she and her sisters do not go to school because the cotton balls fall out of their pants and that’s really embarrassing.
 So they’re not even going to school.

 We recently spoke to a custodian at a local school that is well-funded.
-You know our standard of living in America is no joke, we have a great standard of a living.
+Our standard of living in America is no joke, we have a great standard of living.
 Most of these kids even have access to cell phones, but because it’s so unacceptable to experience poverty and to have it be visual (also because it’s happening to females) menstruation is not talked about.
 One of the custodians at a local school district said that every single day she wipes blood off of classroom seats—not bathroom seats, classroom seats—when kids go out to recess.
-So she’s wiping blood off of these seats, she knows…she was so struck by it because she knows these kids go home after that.
-They’re not coming back to class when they bled out on the seats.
-They don’t come back and so it affects our education.
+So she’s wiping blood off of these seats…she was so struck by it because she knows these kids go home after that.
+They’re not coming back to class when they bleed on the seats.
+They don’t come back and so it affects their education.

-A lot of times what happens in policy that’s so interesting is these issues that are considered issues, women’s issues or children’s issues—we get sidelined.
+A lot of times what happens in policy is these issues that are considered women’s issues or children’s issues—we get sidelined.
 We do not get funding.
-We do not get the attention other issues do and so one of my goals has been to really reintroduce us as an issue of workforce, because if you’re working at 7-Eleven and you’re bleeding out, you’re not going to work.
+We do not get the attention other issues do and so one of my goals has been to really reintroduce us as an issue of workforce.
+Because if you’re working at 7-Eleven and you’re bleeding, you’re not going to work.
 The next day if you can’t care for your period, you’re not going to work.
-If you’re a child in poverty and you’re bleeding out at age 9 and you don’t have parents who care for you, you’re not going to school.
+If you’re a child in poverty and you’re bleeding at age 9 and you don’t have parents who care for you, you’re not going to school.
 I wouldn’t go to school.
-You wouldn’t go to school, and a male legislator would not go to school because they’re doing that, right?
+And a male legislator would not go to school because they’re doing that, right?
 We know that.
 So we have to reposition these issues as workforce issues.

-But you know it’s really important to look at these issues and broaden the conversation, because as much as you and I are ready for men to take on every women’s issue in the world and get it done, we have to show them that it counts for our economy.
-It counts for our workforce that it counts for education, and that it ultimately benefits men because—as sad as it is—we’re all self-interested, right?
+But it’s really important to look at these issues and broaden the conversation, because as much as you and I are ready for men to take on every women’s issue in the world and get it done, we have to show them that it counts for our economy.
+It counts for our workforce, it counts for education, and it ultimately benefits men because—as sad as it is—we’re all self-interested, right?
 Until it does, we will not make a splash with these issues.

 I can tell you that in my state where we consider ourselves to have kind of low numbers of workforce.
 We know women make up 40% of our workforce in our state.
 60% of women work.
 And this is in a state where culturally (and with the majority religion here), women don’t work as often, and even here we’re a massive part of the workforce.
 So it’s not okay to ignore these, and what’s being overlooked is that when we ignore women’s issues we’re actually doing damage to the entire system.
 That when these things are cared for we all are lifted, including men, including men in power.
 We all do better and it’s a very misunderstood thing.